grommet/grommet-icon-loader/README.md

 + Only tags allowed by react are retrieved.
 Others are simply ignored
 + Order of the tags are maintained as it is
 + Width and Height are always 48px
-+ `control-icon control-icon-$fileName` class is added and overrides existing classes.
++ `grommetux-control-icon grommetux-control-icon-$fileName` class is added and overrides existing classes.
 + Accessibility configuration is added to your svg.
 Title will be added even if you don't have that in your original svg, as follows:

   ```